Minnow (Phoxinus phoxinus) are very good at hiding. Find out more about this small fish, which is hunted by most predators.

-Appearance: Minnow are distinctive in appearance with green to dark olive sides, usually with a stripped banding similar to perch.
-They have a short rounded dorsal fin and an upturned mouth.
-Female minnows have a white shiny belly whereas the male has a red belly and red pelvic fins.
+Appearance: Minnow are distinctive in appearance with green to dark olive sides, usually with a striped banding similar to perch.
+They have a short, rounded dorsal fin and an upturned mouth.
+Female minnows have a white shiny belly whereas males have a red belly and red pelvic fins.
 Sometimes the male minnow can be confused with a three-spined stickleback.

 British record: 13.5dms (British record committee 2015)

-Lateral line scale count: 80-95 (this is the dark row of scales along the central length of the fishes body).
+Lateral line scale count: 80-95 (this is the dark row of scales along the central length of the fish's body)

 Lifespan: 2 to 4 years